JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive-Old-Plan/README.md

 5. **UX is Still Good:**
    - One-time setup (like SSH key generation)
-   - Daily usage is normal Goose
+   - Daily usage is normal goose
    - Transparent PII protection
    - No noticeable difference for user